mmerickel/pyramid_services/README.rst

 - Most services may be implemented in such a way that they do not depend on Pyramid or a particular request object.

+- Different services may be returned based on a context, such as the result of traversal or some other application-defined descriminator.